gguuss/DietyOS/README.md

 * Playing games - turning things into games transforms them from being frustrating to being fun
   * Threading the needle - getting as close to some objective as possible
   * Losing things and finding them - a game that you can play with yourself or with friends
+* Reacting slowly - sometimes it's difficult to understand our feelings or what we're thinking in the moment when we're experiencing a conflict or situation.
+It can be helpful to hold off and say to yourself "give it some space" or "give it more perspective to allow yourself time to gather more context before reacting and take action strategically to achieve the outcome that you want from the situation or conflict.
 * Reframing - taking something that makes you feel bad and using your mind to turn it into something good
   * Imagine an embarrassing  moment in your mind and replace the embarrassing thing happening with you as Bart Simpson
 * Screaming at trees - it's useful sometimes to go outside and yell at trees if you are feeling rage in order to avoid directing your rage at people